Today in the roundup: Local music bits, how sports will fit into the Perot Museum and more raves for ‘Moby-Dick.’

 Archive: 'History or Science'

-This Week in Texas Music History, we’ll meet a wandering performer who left a lasting mark on Texas music.
+This Week in Texas Music History, we’ll meet a rockabilly cat who sang his own version of a nursery rhyme.

 The Phillips Collection may be a boutique operation in DC, but it pioneered modernism in America and collecting living American artists.
 One hundred artworks from Winslow Homer to Mark Rothko make up the largest touring show the Carter has hosted.

 This Week in Texas Music History we’ll remember the night a famous folk singer electrified Austin.

 Many of the Baroque sculptor’s masterpieces will never tour – they’re marble fountains.
 But these clay models were his prep work.
 And before they come to the Kimbell, they’re showing at the Met in NYC.

 Why does it get dark at night?
 Hint: It’s more complicated than the sun not being out.